shuklahy/shuklahy/README.md

 ### Hi!
 Hitendra Here 👋

-- 🧑‍💼 I am currently working as software engineer on developer tools to make life easier for developers.
+- 🧑‍💼 I am currently working as software engineer on developer workflows to make life easier for developers.
 - 💬 I like to solve problems and make world a little better each day.
      In my free time I like to learn about
   - Software,